 Test the column efficiency to check the quality of packing.
-Testing should be done immediately after packing and at regular intervals during the working life of the column and also when separation performance is seen to deteriorate.
-The best method of expressing the efficiency of a packed column is in terms of the height equivalent to a theoretical plate (HETP) and the asymmetry factor ( $A{\rm s}$ ).
+Testing should be done after packing, at regular intervals during the working life of the column or when separation performance is seen to deteriorate.
+The best method of expressing the efficiency of a packed column is in terms of the height equivalent to a theoretical plate (HETP) and the asymmetry factor (A_s).
 These values are easily determined by applying a sample such as 1% acetone solution to the column.
 Sodium chloride can also be used as a test substance.
 Use a concentration of 0.8 M NaCl in water with 0.4 M NaCl in water as eluent.

-Note:
+For more information about column efficiency testing (28-9372-07).

-The calculated plate number will vary according to the test conditions and it should only be used as a reference value.
+Note: The calculated plate number will vary according to the test conditions and it should only be used as a reference value.
 It is important that test conditions and equipment are kept constant so that results are comparable.
 Changes of solute, solvent, eluent, sample volume, flow velocity, liquid pathway, temperature, etc. will influence the results.

-For optimal results, the sample volume should be at maximum 2.5% of the column volume and the fluid velocity 30 cm/h.
+For optimal results, the sample volume should be at maximum 2.5% of the column volume and the flow velocity 30 cm/h.
 If an acceptance limit is defined in relation to column performance, the column plate number can be used as one of the acceptance criteria for column use.